About Joy

 Joy’s work is influenced by the Danish philosopher-theologian-poet N.F.S.
 Grundtvig, along with modern culture and current spiritual quests heading toward a new period of enlightenment.

 Joy edited Church and Life from 2006–2019, in which she wrote a monthly editorial on social, political, and religious issues.
-The periodical publishes articles and stories consistent with the philosophy and theology of N.F.S.
+The periodical publishes articles and stories inspired by the philosophy and theology of N.F.S.
 Grundtvig.

 Joy attended Grand View University in Des Moines, IA, and graduated from Shimer College (now part of North Central College in Naperville, IL).
 She pursued graduate studies at the University of Chicago Divinity School, where she had two classes with theologian Paul Tillich.
 She has a certificate in Lay Ministry from the School of Theology, University of the South.